MicrosoftDocs/minecraft-creator/creator/TestAPI/Content/EntityAPI/Examples/Filters/is_biome.md

 ### List of biomes

-Below are a list of biome types that can be used for the `value` string.
+Below is a list of biome types that can be used for the `value` string.

 | Options| Description |
 |:-----------:|:-----------:|